Improving Diagnosis and Patient Experience in Vulval Disease and Vulval Cancer

 Strengthening early recognition, supporting more accurate diagnosis and improving care for women affected by vulval disease and vulval cancer

-Bringing together gynaecology and gynaecological oncology professionals, this one-day online forum will share practical approaches to improve recovery, psychosexual support and patient experience after treatment.
-This is a great opportunity for you to build your confidence in recognising vulval conditions that may indicate pre-cancer or cancer and understand what supports timely referral and diagnosis.
+Bringing together gynaecology and gynaecological oncology professionals, this one-day online forum will share practical approaches to build your confidence in recognising vulval conditions that may indicate pre-cancer or cancer and understand what supports timely referral and diagnosis.
+This is a great opportunity for you to also understand how to improve recovery, psychosexual support and patient experience after treatment.

 Through expert clinical insight, patient perspective and shared discussion, you will leave with greater confidence in recognising suspicious presentations, a clearer understanding of the diagnostic and management pathway, and practical learning you can apply within your own role and service.